nthuy190991/G4GRASS/README.md

 <p>
     <img src="images/ETDI_2011-2021_small.gif" alt="ETDI gif" height="400"/><br>
     <em>Figure 1: ETDI over Luxembourg and the Greater Region based on PET and open-loop SUPERFLEX-simulated actual ET (AET).
-It computes the weekly ET deficit according to the median, maximum and minimum values over the same week every year during 11-year period of SUPERFLEX outputs.</em>
+It computes the weekly ET deficit according to the median, maximum and minimum values for the same week over a 11-year period of SUPERFLEX outputs.</em>
 </p>

 <p>
     <img src="images/SWDI_2011-2021_small.gif" alt="SWDI gif" height="400"/><br>
     <em>Figure 2: SMDI over Luxembourg and the Greater Region based on open-loop SUPERFLEX-simulated total water storage.
-It computes the weekly soil water deficit according to the median, maximum and minimum soil water over the same week every year during 11-year period of SUPERFLEX outputs.</em>
+It computes the weekly soil water deficit according to the median, maximum and minimum soil water for the same week over a 11-year period of SUPERFLEX outputs.</em>
 </p>

 ## B. Standardized Soil moisture Index (SSI)

 <p>
     <img src="images/SSI_2011-2021_small.gif" alt="SSI gif" height="400"/><br>
     <em>Figure 3: SSI over Luxembourg and the Greater Region based on open-loop SUPERFLEX-simulated soil moisture (SM).
-It computes the SM anomalies for each calendar day (here only show one day per week) according to its mean and standard deviation over the same month every year during 11-year period of SUPERFLEX outputs.</em>
+It computes the SM anomalies for each calendar day (here only show one day per week) according to its mean and standard deviation for the same month over a 11-year period of SUPERFLEX outputs.</em>
 </p>

 ## C. Low-Flow Index (SSI)